nicksessa/Time-of-Legends/2. Game Rules/Church Blessings.md

 | Aristocrat       | 10 GP              |

+## General Blessing

+Instead of rolling on the chart below, you can receive a Blessing that will allow a character to add +1 to any single die roll.
+You can have multiple blessings of this type.
+You can gain blessings at churches and shrines by donating one gold.
+You can also gain blessings by donating food and or gold to peasants and hermits.

+## Relics

+Relics allow you to reroll a single roll.

+## Plans

+Each plan has a value (1-6).
+You may spend a plan to adjust the die to the value of the plan, instead of rolling.
+You can have any number of plans.

 All of the following abilities are one use only.

 | dice: 1d66% | Result                                                                                                      |